refinedev/refine/documentation/docs/api-reference/mui/components/buttons/clone.md

 );
 ```

-Clicking the button will trigger the `clone` method of [`useNavigation`](/api-reference/core/hooks/navigation/useNavigation.md) and then redirect the app to `/posts/clone/1`.
+Clicking the button will trigger the `clone` method of [`useNavigation`](/api-reference/core/hooks/navigation/useNavigation.md) and then redirect the app to the `clone` action path of the resource, filling the necessary parameters in the route.

 :::note
 **`<CloneButton>`** component reads the id information from the route by default.